Elementary Teacher Preparation Policy

 Test Requirement www.ets.org/praxis Idaho Standards for Initial Certification of Professional School Personnel (2021) http://www.sde.idaho.gov/cert-psc/psc/standards/files/standards-initial/Standards-Initial-Certification-for-Program-Reviews-after-July-1-2021.pdf Council for the Accreditation of Educator Preparation (CAEP) State Partners http://caepnet.org/working-together/state-partners 2018 CAEP K-6 Elementary Teacher Preparation Standards http://caepnet.org/accreditation/caep-accreditation/caep-k-6-elementary-teacher-standards

-Idaho recognized the factual accuracy of this analysis.
+Idaho recognized the factual accuracy of this analysis, however this analysis was updated subsequent to the state's review.

 2B: Teaching Elementary Mathematics